How to prioritize tasks in 4 steps (and get work done)

 It is a great tool for prioritizing tasks, making decisions quickly, and staying organized.

-Eisenhower Decision Matrix in action: A colleague has just sent you an email asking for help with a sales presentation.
+Eisenhower Matrix example: A colleague has just sent you an email asking for help with a sales presentation.
 This request is urgent because it has to be done today, but is it important enough (to you) to postpone other work?

 Measure each of the tasks on your own daily list for importance and urgency to decide whether you can shift tasks to help your colleague, or if it needs to be deferred to later.
 Knowing your commitments also helps you say “no” when you need to.